 Played for Coach John Harrington at Briarcrest Christian High School in Eads, Tenn. • Two-time Tennessee Division 2 AA Mr. Basketball • All-time leading scorer in Memphis private school history with 2,353 points • Also set the school career mark with 875 rebounds • Started 129 of 133 games at Briarcrest • Averaged 20.7 points, 6.5 rebounds and 2.3 assists as a senior • Averaged 21.5 points as a junior • Led Briarcrest to the state title in 2008 • Scored a single-game best 37 points as a sophomore • Won Gatorade Player of the Year honors in Tennessee in 2008 • Also earned prep Academic All-America honors • Member of the drama and art clubs • Played for Team USA in Nike Hoop Summit in Oregon • Also earned fourth-team All-America honors from Parade magazine • Played for the USA U18 National Team in the 2008 FIBA Americas Championships in Argentina.

-Born Leslie Vernard McDonald on Feb.
-4, 1991, in Memphis • Son of Leslie Sr. and Wanda McDonald • Majoring in communication studies.
+Born Leslie Vernard McDonald in Memphis, Tenn. • Birthday is Feb.
+4 • Son of Leslie Sr. and Wanda McDonald • Majoring in communication studies.